-- 1) Initiate the GPA study to analyze changing the land use designation from Public Facilities to Medium Density Residential, as requested by the applicant - 2) Initiate the GPA study to analyze changing the land use designation from Public Facilities to a range of Low-Medium Density to Medium Density Residential, conditioned on the applicant providing evidence, at the time of a General Plan Amendment application, that the site is less than 1.5 acres.

-3) Deny request to initiate a General Plan Amendment (GPA) study and retain the land use designation for the subject property as Public Facilities.
+- 1. Initiate the GPA study to analyze changing the land use designation for a half of the site from Public Facilities to Medium Density Residential and retaining the other half as Public Facilities, as requested by the applicant. - 2.
+Initiate the GPA study to analyze changing the land use designation for a half of the site from Public Facilities to a range of Low Density to Low-Medium Density Residential and retaining the other half as Public Facilities. - 3.
+Initiate the GPA study to analyze changing the land use designation for the entire site from Public Facilities to Medium Density Residential - 4.
+Initiate the GPA study to analyze changing the land use designation for the entire site from Public Facilities to a range of Low Density to Low-Medium Density Residential. - 5.
+Deny request to initiate a General Plan Amendment (GPA) study and retain the land use designation for the subject property as Public Facilities.